snalubola/UC-Berkeley-Projects/README.md

   Tablut - a Nordic strategy board game with a playable AI that adapts to your strategy

   Gitlet - a fully functional version-control system based off of Git

+DS 100:

+  proj1 - an analysis and visualization of data for restaurant food safety scores for restaurants in SF (two parts)

+  proj2 - a feature engineering-based classifier to distinguish spam emails from ham emails (two parts)

+  finalproj - a model to predict the ppg average of a player in the NBA given their NCAA statistics